 His other research efforts focus on optimizing the post-operative management of patients with congenital heart disease.
 He is the primary investigator for a study looking at the use of tolvaptan in pediatric patients with hyponatremia and heart failure.
-He is a co-investigator on the CHANGE study (Congenital Heart And AdreNal Gland Examination) and a study on post-operative pacing, entitled “Temporary atrial pacing improves cardiac output following pediatric cardiac surgery”.
+He is a co-investigator on the CHANGE study (Congenital Heart and Adrenal Gland Examination) and a study on appropriate dosing of amlodipine in single ventricle patients.

 - Adrenal function in children with congenital heart disease